vanphan24/cluster-peering-demo/README-v2.md

 1. You have two Kubernetes clusters available.
 In this demo example, we will use Azure Kubernetes Service (AKS) but it can be applied to other K8s clusters.

+    Note:
-    Note: If using AKS, you can use the Kubenet CNI or the Azure CNI.
-The Consul control plane and data plane will use Load Balancers to communicate between Consul datacenters, therefore no direcgt network connections (ie peering connections) are required.
+    - If using AKS, you can use the Kubenet CNI or the Azure CNI.
+The Consul control plane and data plane will use Load Balancers to communicate between Consul datacenters.
+    - Since Load Balancers are used on both control plane and data plane, each datacenter can reside on different networks (VNETS, VPCs).
+No direct network connections (ie peering connections) are required.
 3. Add or update your hashicorp helm repo:

 ```